 The works undertaken and completed by the Labour Contract Society shall be certified by a competent authority.
-The auditor shall verify the work in progress as well as the completion certificate to satisfy that the society has undertaken the work as per permit issued.
+The auditor shall verify the completion certificate to satisfy that the society has undertaken the work as per permit issued.

 10.2.17.
 Training to employees